audaciousaretes/Notes/week01/Session01.md

 ## Other Notes
-- CSS can be written inside a `<style>` tag inside the `<head>`, but it's best practice to put CSS in an external file and link to it using `
+- CSS can be written inside a `<style>` tag inside the `<head>`, but it's best practice to put CSS in an external file and link to it using `<link rel="stylesheet" href="/style.css" />`
 - To select the elements of a certain HTML tag, the selector is just the tag name (e.g. `p { }`)
 - Many CSS properties are inherited.
 For example, if I set `font-size: 62.5%;` on the `<body>` element, then all the elements on the page that don't override `font-size` will inherit that font size.
-- To find out whether a property is inherited by its children, look up the property on MDN (or Dash.app)
+- To find out whether a property is inherited by its children, look up the property on MDN

 ## CSS inheritance and specificity
 - CSS can be overriden by declaring a property farther down the "cascade".